-Tourism is a big Boston industry supporting over 40,000 jobs in Suffolk County and nearly \$7.0 billion in spending for domestic travelers alone.
+Tourism is a big Boston industry supporting over 11,000 direct jobs in Boston for 2015, accounting for 1.9% of Boston's total payroll jobs, and 32.3% of Massachusetts' hotel industry employment.

 The number of hotel rooms built, occupancy and room rate statistics are an indicator of the health of that industry.

-The number of hotel rooms available in the City has grown dramatically over the last 10 years increasing from about 14,000 rooms to over 19,000 rooms.
+The number of hotel rooms available in the City has grown dramatically over the last 10 years increasing from about 14,000 rooms to just below 20,000 rooms.
 Much of this was in response to demand resulting from the construction of the Boston Convention and Exhibition Center (BCEC).
 The BCEC and the smaller Hynes Convention Center produce considerable demand for hotel nights.
 Enough so that the Massachusetts Convention Center Authority (MCCA) is seeking to have two more hotels built on MCCA land abutting the BCEC to meet demand for more and closer hotel rooms for that facility.
-In 2015, three hotels broke ground: the Four Seasons, the Aloft, and the Element.
+The two D Street hotels, the Aloft and Element, opened in February 2016, and the Godfrey hotel on Washington Street in Downtown Crossing opened in February 2016.
+In 2016 construction began on a hotel at Seaport Square Block J and the South Boston Boutique Hotel.
+Construction also commenced at the AC Hotel, a European "select-service" style hotel with 200 rooms, and the Moxy Hotel, a 346 room "micro" hotel in Downtown.
+The BPDA board approved three other major hotel projects in 2016; the Haymarket Hotel, Chain Forge, and the Harbinger Hotel.

 Boston's hotel market is doing well, both in terms of occupancy rates and average daily room rates.
-In 2015, the average daily room rate was \$255 and occupancy was at 81.8% citywide.
-These figures are an increase over 2014 with an average daily room rate of \$239 and occupancy of 81.6%.
+In 2016, the average daily room rate was \$255.51 and occupancy was at 81.2% citywide.
+These figures are a roughly stable with 2015.